kkt-007/varcharai/README.md

 ### 📝 License

-This project is open-source under the Apache license 2.0.
+This project is open-source under the [MIT License](https://opensource.org/licenses/MIT).